 Please browse the collection.
 There is only one of each mobile making them truly unique.
 I am also able to work with you to make a custom designed mobile.

 This mobile was made for good friends as they embark on the next adventure of parenthood.
 Primary colors are supposed to aid the development of babies (that’s what I read on the internet, so it must be true) so this mobile features six kusudama of different colors.

 I wanted to try something a little different from my usual designs by including six balls instead of three or four.
 I knew that the balance and size of the mobile might be a little difficult because of the additional balls.
 I didn’t want to mobile to be too large so the parents and visitors wouldn’t be bumping their heads on it.
 I drew out a few designs on paper first and considered paper sizes so I could get an idea of how the mobile would look.
 Depending on the kusudama design, the finished ball might be smaller with a larger sized paper, and larger paper means more weight.
-So the mobile would be balanced depending on the finished size of the ball and the original paper size.
+The mobile is balanced depending on the finished size of the ball and the original paper size.

 I got to try out a couple new kusudama designs that I haven’t made before.
 I often get asked how long it takes to fold all the pieces.
 Honestly, folding is the easy part.
 Planning the mobile and choosing the colors and paper actually takes the most time.
-Before I start folding, I make sure all the colors and paper matches and I made the right design choices, and it can take more time that folding all the pieces!
+Before I start folding, I make sure all the colors and paper matches and I made the right design choices.
+It can take more time than folding all the pieces!

 This flower bouquet features Lilies, Irises and Phlox flowers and kusudama.
 The inspiration for the pink, blue and purple color scheme was from the recent wedding of two good friends for whom this bouquet was made for.